--OEM Ford access panel with pre-drilled hole and switch
+- Includes OEM Ford access panel with pre-drilled hole and switch

--High quality wiring harness and connectors
+- Comes with quality wiring harness and connectors

--All necessary wire taps and mounting hardware
+- All necessary wire taps and mounting hardware are included

 Starkey Products has this nice solution.
 It its all 2005 to 2009 Mustangs, installs easily, doesn't require any drilling.
 Starkey includes detailed instructions.
 The button assembly itself, which is going to mount in your center console, wire taps and even includes zip ties.